wixplosives/stylable.io/docs/getting-started/get-started.md

 - To begin writing your own project, you can [create a **Stylable** app](./install-configure.md) from our boilerplate.

-- To work with an existing project, install one of our [available integrations](./integrations)
+- To work with an existing project, install one of our [available integrations](./integrations).

 While **Stylable** can work with any component framework, we offer ready-made [React and TypeScript templates](./install-configure.md).
 If you're a Vue.js fan, here's an example of [Vue and Stylable](https://github.com/wix-playground/stylable-vue-example) working together.

-Optionally, you can install [**Stylable Intelligence**](./stylable-intelligence.md), an extension providing IDE support for code completion and diagnostics.
-Currently supported for only Visual Studio Code.
+Optionally, you can install [**Stylable Intelligence**](./stylable-intelligence.md), an extension providing IDE support for code completion and diagnostics (currently supported only for Visual Studio Code).

 ## What's next

-- **Learn with the handbook** - Take a tour through stylable features and how to use them in the [handbook guides](../guides/handbook/intro.md)
+- **Learn with the handbook** - Take a tour through the features of Stylable, and see how to use them in the [handbook guides](../guides/handbook/intro.md).

-- **Read the API docs** - Take a look at our [specification reference documents](../references/cheatsheet.mdx) to get more acquainted with our code and for specific code examples.
-Use the overview as a cheatsheet to help you keep track of **Stylable** syntax.
+- **Read the API docs** - Take a look at our [specification reference documents](../references/cheatsheet.mdx) to get more acquainted with our code and to see specific code examples.
+Use the overview as a cheat sheet to help you keep track of **Stylable** syntax.

-- **Play with Stylable Online** - Take Stylable for a spin and see how it works in the [Stylable Playground](../../playground/)
+- **Play with Stylable Online** - Take Stylable for a spin and see how it works in the [Stylable Playground](../../playground/).